victor-grajski/victor-grajski.github.io/content/blog/dmv/index.md

 <a href="https://invis.io/NEU60BEG58U" target="_blank"><b>InVision Prototype</b></a>

+## Context
+This was a project for my Product Design Studio course at the UC Berkeley School of Information in Fall 2019.
+The project timeframe was 4 weeks.

 ## The Challenge
 The target user is an adult California resident who speaks English.
 This target user needs to visit a DMV office to renew their license with a REAL ID.
 The main business goals are to have more people complete the flow and to reduce the number of customer complaints.